New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Thermodynamic properties

 \subsection{Non-commutative susceptibility and Linear Response}

-In this subsection we examine the linear response of the black hole to variations of the NC parameter \(\tilde\Theta\).
-In this case the first law of black hole thermodynamics in the presence of NC potential reads:
+In this subsection, we examine the linear response of the uncharged black hole to variations in the NC parameter \(\tilde\Theta\).
+In this case, the first law of black hole thermodynamics in the presence of the NC potential reads:

-where $\mathcal{A}_{\tilde{\Theta}}$ represents the NC potential conjugate to the NC parameter $\tilde{\Theta}$, and is defined by \cite{deformedpotential1,abdellahPhD}:
+where \(\mathcal{A}_{\tilde{\Theta}}\) represents the NC potential conjugate to the NC parameter \(\tilde{\Theta}\), and is defined by \cite{deformedpotential1,abdellahPhD}:

-It is clear that this expression has the same divergence behavior as the black hole mass at the point $r_+=\tfrac{3}{2}\tilde{\Theta}$; this function measures the geometric response to a change of the NC parameter.
+It is clear that this expression has the same divergence behavior as the black hole mass at the point \(r_+=\tfrac{3}{2}\tilde{\Theta}\).
+This quantity measures the geometric response to variations in the NC parameter.

-The susceptibility of the NC parameter can be evaluated using the following definition \cite{susceptibility1,susceptibility2}:
+The susceptibility associated with the NC parameter can be evaluated using the following definition \cite{susceptibility1,susceptibility2}: